h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 ### Example 8: Contour Plots for Non-Gaussian Distributions

+#### Problem Statement
-**Question**: How do contour plots represent complex non-Gaussian probability distributions, and what insights can be gained from these visualizations?
+How do contour plots represent complex non-Gaussian probability distributions, and what insights can be gained from these visualizations?

 ![Non-Gaussian Distributions](../Images/Contour_Plot_Visual_Question/different_distributions_contours.png)